-Brodiaea is a hardy bulb that grows to between 30 and 90 cm in height.
+Brodiaea is a hardy bulb.
+Plants grow to between 30 and 90 cm (1 to 3 feet) in height.

-It has many different species in the genus including Clusterlily, Grassnut, Blue-dicks, Firecracker flower and Ithuriel's spear.
+There ares many different species in the genus, and commonly grown polants include Clusterlily, Grassnut, Blue-dicks, Firecracker flower, and Ithuriel's spear.

 Brodiaea elegans (Elegant Cluster-lily) by Tom Hilton.

-If planning to grow Brodiaea outdoors then seeds should be planted in the autumn at a depth of 3 mm and bulbs planted in early autumn at a depth of 10 cm.
+If planning to grow Brodiaea outdoors, then seeds should be planted in the autumn.
+Sow seeds at a depth of 3 mm (1/8th inch).
+Ideally bulbs should be planted in early autumn, at a depth of 10 cm (4 inches).

-When growing Brodiaea members indoors first, then it is best to sow them at a temperature of around 15 degrees Celsius
+When growing Brodiaea members indoors first, then it is best to sow and germinate them at a temperature of around 15 degrees Celsius (59°F).

-They take from one to three months to germinate.
+They typically take from one to three months to germinate.

-It is important to water from below as their leaves tend to be sensitive to water and can decay.
+It is important to water plants from below, as their leaves tend to be sensitive to water and can decay.

-The seedlings of grassnut and related species should then be planted out in the autumn; they will take about two years until they bear flowers.
+The seedlings of grassnut and related Brodiaea species should then be planted out in the autumn.
+It will take about two years until plants bear flowers.

 Brodiaea douglasii (Douglas' Brodiaea) by Plinkk.

-In very damp or very got summers, grassnut bulbs should be moved indoors and replanted again in the Autumn.
+In very damp or very hot summers, Grassnut bulbs should be moved indoors.
+Replant outside again in the Autumn.

 I hope that you enjoyed this guide on how to grow Brodiaea plants.
 You may also enjoy the following Gardener's HQ Asparagaceae family growing guides: How to grow Aspidistra elatior; Yucca thompsoniana, Mondo Grass, and Muscari plants.